Prisoner (TV series): Episodes

 The transmission dates in this chart reflect the broadcasts on Network Ten Melbourne Station ATV-10.
 Dates and times varied in Sydney (see below) and in other regions of Australia.

-The episodes on Network Ten Sydney Station TEN-10 were often several weeks or more behind those airing on its Melbourne counterpart, particularly in the later seasons, although there were some occasions when Sydney viewers saw the episodes first.
-In some years, the total number of episodes shown in a “season” differed between the markets, meaning they ended the year on different episodes.
+The episodes on Network Ten Sydney Station TEN-10 were often several weeks or more behind those airing on its Melbourne counterpart, particularly in the later seasons, although there were some occasions in the early years when Sydney viewers saw the episodes first.
+In some years, the total number of episodes shown in a "season" differed between the markets, meaning they ended the year on different episodes.

 For example, Episode 166, which was the 1981 season return in Melbourne and showed the aftermath of a tunnel collapse, was shown as the 1980 finale in Sydney.
 Although we learned in this episode which prisoners had survived the collapse, some were still trapped underground at the end of the episode, so there was still an element of the cliffhanger as viewers waited to find out if they would be rescued.

 Conversely, the final episode shown in Sydney in 1984 was Episode 500, which concluded with a warehouse exploding in which two prison staff were being held against their will.
 This was a much stronger cliffhanger than that of Episode 505, which was the final episode of the year in Melbourne.